top of page

 4. Circulator must witness each signature (cannot leave on a table or just somewhere in the room or vicinity).

-5. Make sure boxes are filled correctly
+5. Make sure boxes are filled completely and correctly.

 6. Once all signatures are collected, Notarize the packet before returning.